 There is little actual harm as such but the simple rule here is to pay close attention to what you are ordering and agreeing to.
 You could go as far as taking a photo of the cloth offered when you order the suit and comparing it with what’s delivered.

-The advice above is suitable for most travellers but if your business is frequently sending staff to Indonesia, you’d be well advised to have a full risk assessment done for the areas your staff would be travelling to.
+The advice above is a general overview on the topic of business travel security and safety.
+It is suitable for most travellers but if your business is frequently sending staff to Indonesia, you’d be well advised to have a full risk assessment done for the areas your staff would be travelling to.
 This would include accommodation, travel and health care recommendations as well as any briefing material to help staff be prepared.

 Refer also to our Business Travel Safety & Security Checklist below by entering your details for more generic tips on personal security while travelling.